A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Hot Glue.
 If you've truly designed a system to require hot glue, I don't believe you.
 Hot glue is the last resort of the absolutely desperate to just hold something together for five minutes to show in class.
 The EDS does not have hot glue and will not help you find hot glue.
 Do not bring hot glue into the EDS.
 Hot glue is for arts and crafts and is not an engineering material.
 Design your systems better, and you'll never need hot glue.

 Super Glue.
 If you've truly designed a system to require super glue, I most deeply don't believe you.
 Super glue is the lazy way of holding two things together that you didn't properly design to be held together.
-It's a messy cheat that serves to shortcut basic logical thinking that engineers must be capable of.
+It's a messy cheat that serves to shortcut the logical thinking that engineers must be capable of.
 The EDS does not have super glue and will not help you find super glue.
 Do not bring super glue into the EDS.
 Any super glue found in the EDS is subject to immediate disposal by anyone who sees it.
 Super glue is for fixing your broken glasses and is not an engineering material.
 Design your systems better, and you'll never need super glue.

 Being busy for the sake of being busy.
 There is a widely-held misconception that simply being busy is the same as being busy working on something worthwhile.
 One way of re-stating the problem is to say that "Motion is not the same as forward movement", and if you find yourself in a situation where performative vibrating or spinning in circles is celebrated or demanded, run away, in a straight line, as fast and far as you can.

 Constructive Solid Geometry (CSG).
 The only serious CAD is Parametric CAD.
 Find a proper tool that isn't the equivalent of a chisel for hammering into marble.
-All actions must be un-doable, re-orderable, and reconfigurable (without using Ctrl+Z as a "tool").
+All actions must be un-doable, re-orderable, and reconfigurable (without using "Undo" as a "tool").

 Using "Final" in the name of a file.
 Cardinal sin.
 Shows your naivety.